softwareinmotion/ibanizator/README.md

 # ibanizator

 ibanizator calculates the iban for german accounts.
+The database that is used to convert a bank number to a BIC is taken from [Deutsche Bundesbank](http://www.bundesbank.de/Redaktion/EN/Standardartikel/Tasks/Payment_systems/bank_sort_codes_download.html).

 ## Installation